stijnvermeeren-swisstopo/label-studio-ml-backend/README.md

 # Development Roadmap
 - Move files to S3
 - Make it possible to upload files --> should be placed in a respective folder on S3
-- Use a better OCR service than tesseract.
-Possibly aws textract.